Talkspace vs. BetterHelp: Which is better for your needs?

 Talkspace at a glance

 Talkspace is an online therapy service founded in 2012 that connects you with dedicated, licensed providers through messaging and live sessions.
 The platform offers flexible communication options — you can choose messaging-only plans, live session plans, or hybrid plans that combine both approaches.
-With 6,000 therapists and over 200 psychiatric providers across all 50 states, Talkspace provides comprehensive mental health services, including therapy and medication management.
+With 6,000 therapists and over 200 psychiatric providers across all 50 states, Talkspace provides comprehensive mental health services including therapy and medication management.
 You typically get matched with a provider within two days of signing up, and you can switch therapists at any time without extra fees.

 BetterHelp at a glance

-Clinical outcomes and how they compare
+Clinical outcomes and how we compare

 Clinical outcomes and evidence-based approaches help you understand how effective a therapy platform is at helping people feel better.
 Both Talkspace and BetterHelp track outcomes to measure the quality of care they provide, though they share different types of data publicly.